GatorIO/gator-api/README.md

 # gator-api
-API for user and account provisioning, session management and authentication routes.
+API for user and account provisioning, authentication and session management.